iio1989/oshite/.github/ISSUE_TEMPLATE/custom.md

 ---

-// Template name
+## Template name
 issue template

-// About
+## About
 Here is a template for creating an issue

 // Template content
-## Overview
+// ## Overview
-Please provide an overview of the issue you are creating. ex) I want to adapt the style of the header.
+// Please provide an overview of the issue you are creating.
+// ex) I want to adapt the style of the header.

 ## Purpose
 Describe the purpose of this issue